How to Hyperoxygenate Before Suctioning

 • Use sterile, latex-free gloves.

-• If any contaminants from the patient or from another person get onto your skin or the equipment, wash hands, change gloves, and sterilize the equipment as necessary.
+• If any contaminants from the patient or another person get onto your skin or the equipment, wash your hands, change gloves, and sterilize the equipment as necessary.

 • Explain the procedure to the patient.
 This reduces anxiety, which can improve compliance.